mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 ---

 Diving is one of my favorite things to do, and I want it to continue doing it for a long time.
-Taking care of yourself, your gear, and the environment around you is what makes that possible.
+Taking care of yourself, your gear, and the environment around you is what makes it possible.

 *Happy bubbles!*